AngelaJ34/Real-Estate-Web-Scraping/README.md

 # Overview

-The purpose behind this project is to scrape the National Weather Service website for the purpose of extracting information such as weekly forecast, weather, elements , and other details without any unique identifiers.
+The purpose behind this project is to scrape the National Weather Service website is to extract information such as weekly forecast, weather, elements , and other details without any unique identifiers.
 In doing so allows the user to experiment with the various parameters within the dataset csv file.

 # Website Source